strimzi/strimzi-mqtt-bridge/README.md

 The wildcard "#" represents one or more levels in the MQTT topic hierarchy.
 The wildcard "+" represents a single level in the MQTT topic hierarchy.
 It worth's mentioning that it is the user's responsibility to adhere to the [MQTT 3.1.1 naming conventions](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718106) when defining the MQTT topic patterns.

+The parts with curly braces in the MQTT topic pattern are called `placeholders`.
+The MQTT Bridge will extract the values of these placeholders from the MQTT topic and use them to construct the Kafka topic name using the `kafkaTopic` template.

 Let's go through each rule to understand how the MQTT Bridge uses these rules to map MQTT topics to Kafka topics:

 1. MQTT Topic: "building/{building}/room/{room}/#" -> Kafka Topic: "building_{building}room{room}"